 When a child is referred to us by law enforcement or the Department of Health and Human Services, we provide legally sound, non-leading and neutral interviews conducted by a highly trained interviewer who has knowledge of the child’s developmental and emotional stage.
 We use an unbiased approach to seek the truth and to support fair decision-making in the criminal and child protective services system.
 The forensic interviewer interviews the child one-on-one in a room separated by one-way glass, following strict protocols to ensure the child is able to participate.
 The multidisciplinary investigation team meets in the observation room, unseen by the child.
 This approach dramatically reduces the number of times the child has to tell the story, therefore reducing the trauma to the child.

 To decrease trauma as much as possible, we provide medical examinations and evaluation of sexual assault victims on site in our child-oriented environment.
-Through our collaboration with Lakeland Healthcare, we utilize Sexual Assault Nurse Examiners who are well trained and knowledgeable in how to interact with assault victims to collect evidence while preserving body integrity.
+Through our collaboration with Spectrum Lakeland Healthcare, we utilize Forensic Nurse Examiners who are well trained and knowledgeable in how to interact with assault victims to collect evidence while preserving body integrity.

 Multidisciplinary Team Approach (MDT)/Case Management